 Finally, he wrote, if a cook were to follow Mrs. Wilma Lord Perkins instructions for roasting chicken, ‘it would literally fall apart.’
-Turkeys had no chance.

 The Publisher Fights Back

-“We think your reviewer should have read the book and checked its history more thoroughly, and tested out recipes he says won’t work,” Fetridge continued.
+“We think your reviewer should have read the book and checked its history more thoroughly, and tested out recipes he says won’t work,” Fetridge wrote.
 “Our recipe for crab meat Mornay is a Fannie Farmer recipe, not a later addition … It mixes easily and is delicious.”

 New York Review reader Richard Birdsall, in a letter published in the same edition, added a spirited defense, concluding, “I apologize for lapsing into Mr. Field’s manner of pontificating on things gastronomical—an area where circumspection and a modest relativism is the only wisdom.
 But it is my taste buds, my olfactories, my stomach against his.”